Is the Kremlin planning to restore the Monarchy in Russia?

 Meanwhile, the reaction of the possible restoration of the Monarchy among ordinary Russian people (as posted in different blogs) was very mixed.
 Most seem to find the very idea of restoration ridiculous, while others ask what precisely have the Romanovs done for Russia to want their return.
 The majority also questions the relevance of the current members of the Romanov Family, who were born and brought up abroad, for Russia.
 Those who considered the issue seriously, point out that there simply is no candidate among the Romanovs that will meet all the criteria of the Imperial succession Laws: most members are disqualified because of their morganatic marriages or Paul I Law.

-If Kremlin’s plans of Restoration depend on cooperation between Romanovs, the prospect of restoration looks very glum indeed: it looks virtually impossible to find a candidate that will be acceptable for all sides, not to mention the people.Filed under Russian Royals
+If Kremlin’s plans of Restoration depend on cooperation between Romanovs, the prospect of restoration looks very glum indeed: it looks virtually impossible to find a candidate that will be acceptable for all sides, not to mention the people.Filed under Russia

-Tagged Grand Duchess Maria Vladimirovna, Prince Dimitri Romanov, Prince Nicholas Romanov, Restoration, Romanov Family Association.
+Tagged Grand Duchess Maria Vladimirovna of Russia, Prince Dimitri Romanovich, Prince Nicholas Romanovich, Restoration, Romanov Family Association.